kellytso04/kellytso04/README.md

 ### Hello there!

 #### My name is Kelly, and I'm a fullstack software engineer.
 I graduated from **Hack Reactor's Software Engineering Immersive** in December of 2021 and I've since fallen in love with the craft.

-I'm currently serving as a Resident under the same program that trained me, so you'll see a lot of repositories that I've created to be workshops for my students to really hone their skills and ensure their fundamentals are solid.
+I'm currently serving as a Resident for the same program that trained me, so you'll see a lot of repositories that I've created to be workshops for my students to really hone their skills and ensure their fundamentals are solid.

 #### I'm currently working on...
 - TypeScript!
 I'm employing everything I learned about autonomy on Hack Reactor and teaching myself the ins and outs of both.
 - My own personal [website](https://github.com/kellytso04/dot-io) because I've always wanted one
+- Climbing the LeetCode ladder
 - Finding a full-time job as a software engineer!
+(No one asked, but here's my [resume](https://www.dropbox.com/s/2jgrod5q4eo7wyc/Kelly%20Tso%20-%20Resume.pdf?dl=0))

 #### Here are some of my favorite projects so far:
 [Marxet](https://github.com/kellytso04/marxet) is a project I'm very proud of.
 For this capstone, I took on the role of **UI Owner** and was responsible for designing the look, layout, and feel of our entire application.
 It gave me an opportunity to take on a leadership role and also flex my Excalidraw skills at the same time.
 Win-win.